johnyenter-briars/automatatutor-2.0/ATupdates.md

 Therefore, a "folder" system is implimented to allow for the grouping of related problems.
 In this, folders are now posed instead of individual problems being posed.

+You can now delete, edit, and pose folders.
+You can add an unlimited number of problems to each folder.
+When you delete a folder, its containing problems go back to a "courseless" state, and will be shown in the autogen/index page.
+When you delete a course, all of the folders are deleted but the problems are preserved as previously specified.

 #### Implementation of Folderes